 Price: $69 all inclusive.
 Streetcar Day Pass; Admissions; Presidio Tastings; Guide Services; use of our Proprietary History Packet; Lunch & Drink.
 Tour Limit is 20, so sign up early.

 While we hop on and off the streetcar, actual walking is about 2 miles total.
 The tour, including lunch, is about 4 hours total: roughly 10 AM to 2 PM.
-Wear comfortable shoes and bring your camera.
+Wear comfortable shoes, dress in layers and bring your camera.